vives-ai-edge/workshop/src/01-hello-world/02-training-a-model/index.md

 # Training a Model

 For completeness of the documentation we are adding the exactly the same code and information from the hello world example from Tensorflow Lite for Microcontrollers in this section.
-If you are following this workshop or tutorial and in are testing everything out, we refer to the documentation in the jupyter notebook itself.
+If you are following this workshop or tutorial and are testing everything out, we refer to the documentation in the jupyter notebook itself.

 # Hello World example from Tensorflow Lite for Microcontrollers